4minitz/4minitz/doc/admin/adminguide.md

 * **log** - here are MongoDB and 4Minitz logs - if something does not work.
 * **attachments** - all attachments that have been uploaded to meeting minutes are stored here.
-* **4minitz_mongodb** - MongoDB "--dbpath"

 ### Updating your 4minitz Docker container

 If a new version of 4Minitz is released, you may keep the above storage directory or data volume container.
-Simply Ctr+c the running container, and perform a `docker pull 4minitz/4minitz`.
+Simply stop the running container, and perform a `docker pull 4minitz/4minitz`.
 When you re-launch the container afterwards, all clients will get the new WebApp version automatically via meteors hot-code push.

 **Security Hints:**

-1. The embedded mongoDB inside the docker container is not protected by user/password, so make sure nobody else is allowed to attach / exec commands to your running container
 1. The outside host directory `./4minitz_storage` or docker volume container should only be read/write accessible by the 4minitz admin.
-Otherwise unauthorized users may see attachments, copy the database or change settings.json.
+Otherwise unauthorized users may see attachments or change your settings.json.
 1. Do not allow users to connect directly to your 4Minitz container.
-Instead configure a reverse proxy with TSL / https: to make sure that all traffic between client and server is encrypted.
+Instead configure a reverse proxy with TLS / https: to make sure that all traffic between client and server is encrypted.

 ## Production Server by Building From Source